-The list of rules may contain all possible combinations of input values, in which case the table is called "complete".
+The list of rules may contain all input entries to satisfy all expected combinations of input values, in which case the table is called complete.

 This section builds on the generic notation for decision logic and boxed expressions defined in clause 7.2.